DRted2099/Route-generating-script-Kramer-Beverage/README.md

 The script uses Latitude and Longitude to calculate the distance between two places.
 But the in-built function used for this calculated the straight line distance and not the actual distance between places by road.

-OUTPUT FILE
+ABOUT OUTPUT FILE:

-An output file has also been posted on the page.
+An output file has also been posted.